Hello My Love: Critical reception

-Before the release of the single, Rob Copsey of the Official Charts Company said, "To be clear, the group's first new track in eight years, called Hello My Love, is upbeat – for a Westlife single.
+Before the release of the single, Rob Copsey of the Official Charts Company said, "The group's first new track in eight years, called Hello My Love, is upbeat – for a Westlife single.
 We clock its bpm at around 128bpm, placing it between Uptown Girl and the criminally underappreciated Bop Bop Baby on the uptempo scale of their singles catalogue.
-If we had to compare it to anything on the Top 40 of late, it'd be in realm of Jess Glynne's All I Am meets Ed Sheeran's Castle on the Hill.
-Steve has worked with Westlife from the very beginning, and on Hello My Love he manages to update their sound without sacrificing their essence.
-Speaking of which, something else at the core of Westlife is pure and unadulterated schmaltz, making Ed Sheeran the ideal person to write the song."
-Aoife Hanna of Bustle expressed the song is filled with self-deprecating humour, lyrics that could charm the pants off even the coldest heart.
-The song was also part of the new tracks reviewed at its premiere week by The Guardian.
+If we had to compare it to anything on the Top 40 of late, it'd be in realm of Jess Glynne's All I Am meets Ed Sheeran's Castle on the Hill."
+Aoife Hanna of Bustle expressed the song is filled with self-deprecating humour.
 Thomas Cedergren of Rockfarbror.se awarded the song 4/5.
 Musicserver.cz awarded the song 7/10.

-Wiwibloggs described the song, "A subtle keyboard opening draws the listener into the track.
-Then once the chorus comes, and we're hit with the quartet's combined vocals, it's clear that the group are very much still on top of their game all these years later.
-The song's warm and uplifting spirit will no doubt get fans, both new and old, singing along."
-Peter Robinson of Popjustice noted, "It's better than you'd expect a Westlife song to be at this stage, but not quite as good as you'd expect an Ed Sheeran song to be, despite being a not-particularly-well-disguised partial rewrite of Castle On The Hill, which actually is one of Ed's best songs.
-Includes a line about having 'hair growing where it's meant to'".
+Wiwibloggs described the song, "The song's warm and uplifting spirit will no doubt get fans, both new and old, singing along."
+Peter Robinson of Popjustice noted, "It's better than you'd expect a Westlife song to be at this stage, but not quite as good as you'd expect an Ed Sheeran song to be".
 Alicia Adejobi of the Metro said it's a "radio-friendly track that boasts all of Ed's trademarks – a catchy beat and memorable lyrics."
 Their former bandmate Brian McFadden tweeted on 10 January 2019 that it was "a great song and great production."
-On iTunes Store editor's notes for the song, they said: "The Irish pop vets reunite for an upbeat cut of romantic bliss."
-Vevo UK called it as "song of the year".